<?xml version="1.0" encoding="UTF-8"?>

 <h2 id="why-not-pi-hole">Why not <a href="https://pi-hole.net/">Pi-hole</a>?</h2>

-years.
-However, this popularity has also gotten it into places where
+for years.
+However, this popularity has also snuck it into places

-it does not belong.
-If your goal is to self-host a recursive DNS
+where it is not needed.
+If your goal is to self-host a recursive

-resolver with ad blocking, you&#8217;ll need to run Unbound too.
-Instead
+DNS resolver with ad blocking, you&#8217;ll be running Unbound anyway.

-by leveraging Response Policy Zones (RPZ).
-On top of that, Pi-hole
+by leveraging Response Policy Zones (RPZ) instead?
+On top of that,

-line.
-My goal is just to show a better integrated alternative to
+the command line.
+My goal is just to show a better integrated

 <h2 id="configuring-unbound">Configuring Unbound</h2>